-After taking years to grow out my bangs, I did a very typical girl thing and decided to have a few wispy bangs added in.
+After taking years to grow out my hair, I did a very typical girl thing and decided to have a few wispy bangs added in.
 I surfed Pinterest for days and excitedly took a couple screenshots to show my stylist.
-I'm not sure if she was having a bad day, or what, but she CHOPPED my bangs.
+I'm not sure if she was having a bad day or what, but she CHOPPED my bangs.
 They definitely came out much shorter than I wanted, and she cut more than the “wispy” look I requested.
 I came home from the salon and tried to even them up, and now I'm learning how to work with them while they grow out.
 If you're in a similar situation, stick around because I shot a video tutorial to show you how to fix bad bangs.

 How to Fix Bad Bangs

-Use Protection 🙂
+Tip #2: Use Protection 🙂

 Even though I try to avoid heat as much as possible, I'm still drawn to the flat iron and curlers pretty regularly.
 You'll notice in most of my hair posts that the one product I always recommend is some type of heat protectant.

-If your bangs are driving you crazy, try using bobby pins or pretty clips to pin them back or blend them into the rest of your hair.
-There's also the old standby of wearing a hat for a few weeks!
-And, as my mom's been telling me ever since I was little: It's just hair.
-It'll grow out! 🙂
+If your bangs are driving you too crazy, try using bobby pins or pretty clips to pin them back or blend them into the rest of your hair.
+There's also always the old standby of wearing a hat for a few weeks!
+Watch one of my favorite tricks on my summer hairstyles video.
+It starts at the 7:28 minute mark.
+(Braids also work really well.)

 Any Tutorial Requests?